 “Regardless of your role or contribution, she [Suzanne] makes you feel like your role is most important,” said Charles Umaña, Technology Deployment Specialist/Trainer.
 “She makes you feel included, she makes you feel special, and she makes you feel like you’re making a difference.”

-The show began with the actors from AHRC NYC on Broadway, singing the Weil/Mann classic, “On Broadway,” followed by a selection from New York League’s recent staging of Beauty and the Beast, and a Barbra Streisand cover performed by Cyril Weinberg Day Center’s resident showman, Arthur Fairchild.
+The show began with the actors from AHRC NYC’s Our Broadway, singing the Weil/Mann classic, “On Broadway,” followed by a selection from New York League’s recent staging of Beauty and the Beast, and a Barbra Streisand cover performed by Cyril Weinberg Day Services’ resident showman, Arthur Fairchild.
 Other musical performances included show director Dale Hensley, Art Consultant, and David Taylor singing a duet with “Me and My Shadow.”
 Broadway guest stars joined in, performing the songs, “The Schuyler Sisters” and “Steam Heat.”
-Thomas Gambaro of Kings Highway Day Center debuted an original song during the event.
+Thomas Gambaro of Kings Highway Day Services debuted an original song during the event.

 Throughout the show, a number of people took to the stage to personally express how Suzanne has inspired them over the years.